jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 Layout Toolbar and ToolPanel also include a *Restore* button which allows Users to revert the Layout back to its initial definition.

 ### Auto-Sizing Layout Columns
-AdapTable enables layout columns to be auto-sized by default - this is very popular with users where horizontal space is at a premium.
-There are 3 options:
+AdapTable enables layout columns to be auto-sized by default - popular with users where horizontal space is at a premium.

+There are 3 properties (all available in [Layout Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_layoutoptions_.layoutoptions.html)):

 - `autoSizeColumnsInLayout` - whether all Layouts should automatically autosize columns when **first opened** (*Default: false*)